Daming89/Automated-Identification-of-Autism-Spectrum-Disorder-in-Children-Using-CNNs-and-LLMs/README.md

 The repository contains 9 main Python scripts that implement different components of the system:

-1. **Medical Feature Extraction**: Extracts and analyzes medical features from facial descriptions
+1. **facial feature extraction(10 most times)**: Extracts and analyzes medical features from facial descriptions
-2. **BLIP Clinical Analyzer**: Uses BLIP2 model to generate clinical descriptions of facial regions
+2. **Facial part Description**: Uses BLIP2 model to generate clinical descriptions of facial regions
-3. **Hybrid Autism Detector**: Combines VGG19 and BLIP2 models for hybrid ASD detection
+3. **Hybrid_Autism_Detector**: Combines VGG19 and BLIP2 models for hybrid ASD detection
-4. **Model Evaluation**: Comprehensive evaluation framework for the hybrid model
+4. **Hybrid_mode_test**: Comprehensive evaluation framework for the hybrid model
-5. **VGG19 Evaluation**: Standalone evaluation of the CNN component
+5. **only cnn**: Standalone evaluation of the CNN component
-6. **LLM Autism Analyzer**: Standalone LLM-based analysis of facial features
+6. **ony llm**: Standalone LLM-based analysis of facial features
-7. **Confusion Matrix Visualization**: Visualization tools for model performance
-8. **Model Training**: Scripts for training the VGG19 model with data augmentation
+7. **training CNNs**: Scripts for training the CNN model with data augmentation
-9. **Fine-Tuning**: Scripts for fine-tuning the BLIP2 model on ASD facial features
+8. **training llms**: Scripts for fine-tuning the BLIP2 model on ASD facial features

 ## Technical Components